jordipons/CBMI2016/README.md

 **Reference**

-- Jordi Pons, Thomas Lidy & Xavier Serra (2011, June).
+- Jordi Pons, Thomas Lidy & Xavier Serra (2016, June).
 "Experimenting with Musically Motivated Convolutional Neural Networks" in 14th International Workshop on Content-Based Multimedia Indexing (CBMI).
+Publisher: IEEE.

 **License**

-This code is Copyright 2016 Music Technology Group, Universitat Pompeu Fabra.
+This code is Copyright 2016 - Music Technology Group, Universitat Pompeu Fabra.
 It is released under [Affero GPLv3 license](http://www.gnu.org/licenses/agpl.html) except for the third party libraries and datasets which have its own licenses.

 This code is free software: you can redistribute it and/or modify it under the terms of the Affero GPLv3 as published by the Free Software Foundation.
 This code is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.